Producing Virtual Training Certificate

 For full-day face-to-face and live online programs, participation in all originally scheduled days of the program, including both face-to-face and live online formats, is mandatory in order to receive the certificate of completion and CEUs.
 Participants who miss more than two hours of the entire program will not be eligible to receive the certificate.
 Participants who fulfill the attendance requirement will receive a certificate at the end of the program.

 For multi-week, live online programs with five or more sessions, one missed live session can be made up by listening to the session recording in full.
 Participants who miss more than one live session will not be eligible to receive the certificate.
+To be marked complete for that one session, please email [email protected].
 For programs with four or fewer sessions, attendance at all live sessions is required to receive a certificate.
 All sessions will be recorded and available for participants to review throughout the program for your reference.

 ATD requires active participation throughout the program to receive credit.
 Active participation in live online sessions includes, but is not limited to, participating in virtual classroom activities, discussions, breakout sessions, and intersession work.
 Please note that using a tablet or mobile device significantly limits your ability to fully and actively participate.